Dateline: April 2018

-We started this blog during our 2011 – 2012 trip, a 10 week discovery of southeast Asia – the extraordinary people and places of Laos, Vietnam, Myanmar, Cambodia and Thailand.
-We then visited New Zealand for six months until mid-January 2012, followed by a stay in Australia for nine months.
-As we moved back to New Zealand in November 2013, we enjoyed a side trip to the Philippines.
+We started this blog during 2011 – 2012 and a 10 week discovery of southeast Asia – the extraordinary people and places of Laos, Vietnam, Myanmar, Cambodia and Thailand.
+We then sold our home and nearly all our belongings to free ourselves for more travel, first visiting New Zealand for six months, Australia for nine months, then back to New Zealand for another six months, with a side trip to the Philippines.

 The images i am interested in using are: ‘Loading cane on the truck’ and ‘Harvesting the cane on Negros Island’.